 What makes it impactful: Twitter’s mission statement makes a huge declaration.
 In one powerful sentence, they share that they will give everyone a platform to voice their opinion without (or with very little) intervention or censorship.

 How to create your brand vision statement

-Your brand vision is what you aspire to achieve with your company.
-This statement will typically start with “To be” or “We desire to become”, as it reflects the company’s aspirations for the future.
+Your brand vision is what you aspire to achieve with your brand.
+This statement will typically start with “To be” or “We desire to become”, as it reflects the brand’s aspirations for the future.